RuleBasedIntegration/RuleBasedIntegration.github.io/testResults.md

 ## Rubi 4.16.1 Test Results

-Test results for both the current and previous versions of Rubi on the 72,000+ problems in the current integration test-suite are available for viewing as pdf files.
+Test results for both the current and previous versions of Rubi on the over 72,000 problems in the current integration test-suite are available for viewing as pdf files.
 At the end of each file is a pie chart summarizing the results.
 The chart is divided into colored slices as follows:

 * green = the number of optimal results
 * light green = the number of valid but suboptimal results